InformaticFreak/register-machine-simulator/README.md

 #### Except the error of the function within the main loop

 A function that has no return value returns a `None`.
 So if a function does not return `None`, either an error has occurred or an expected value is returned.
-These expected returns are processed within an if condition.
+These expected returns are processed within an if condition starting at [line 282](src/rm_simulator.py#L282).
 As a last condition but not unconditional is checked for `not None`, means an unexpected return.

 Our associated function returns a string starts with `OTA` and so it ist `not None`.
 The `not None` is required as first condition, because if the error would be `None`, `[:3]` does not work for NoneType and the programm terminates with a real error. *(A better notation would be a concatenation of the if conditions.)* The output of the associated function is printed by the print function, but the program should wait until the user enters, so we directly use the input function.